 Jessica wanted to be able to see her son.
 Since age 2, the child had lived with her father’s stepmother.
-The state of Florida had declared Jessica an unfit mother and taken away custody.
+The state of Florida had declared Jessica an unfit mother and had taken away custody.

 As a child, Jessica had grown up in foster care.
 Aging out of the system when she was 18, she had made some bad choices as a young adult, including substance abuse.
 But five years after the court-ordered removal of her son, Jessica had turned her life around.
 Rehab was behind her and she was successfully maintaining sobriety.
 She was married to a solid guy, with a ready-made family of young stepchildren.
 She and her husband worked in a thriving business they created.